BrockChandy/8R0CKs-Minecraft-Server/readme.md

 6. Once you are on the main menu of Minecraft, select Multiplayer and select Add Server.
 For name, name it whatever name you would like.

-7.Please go to **https://tailscale.com/download** and download tailscale for your device.
+7. Please go to **https://tailscale.com/download** and download tailscale for your device.

 8. **For server access, please contact Brock for security purposes.**